croct-tech/templates/templates/croct/ui/block/hero-section/README.md

 # Introduction

 A hero section serves as the primary visual and informational focus at the top of a webpage.
+Besides the static, generic content, it can also display personalized content for different audiences.

 Often combining a headline, a tagline, a call to action, and an image, it introduces the site's main value proposition or purpose in a bold and engaging way.
 With strategic use of layout, imagery, and typography,